Describing your Simulated Platform¶

 zone, it is the zone’s duty to find the list of links that are

 involved in the communication.
-In the above example, since we use
+In the above examples, since we use

 routing="Full", all routes must be explicitly given using the